creativescala/creative-scala/src/pages/fractals/auxillary-parameter.md

 Spend some time figuring out why this works before moving on to the solution using an auxiliary parameter.

-Using an auxiliary parameter we simply add another parameter to `growingBoxes` that tells us how big the current box should be.
+Alternatively we can simply add another parameter to `growingBoxes` that tells us how big the current box should be.
 When we recurse we change this size.
 Here's the code.